lee-chase/vite-js-carbon-web-components/CodeAlong.md

           ```

        2. Then change `20px` in `.cds--css-grid` to `$spacing-06` (24px).
-       3. To style the content of the banner add this inside the `:host(page-heading)`
+       3. To style the content of the banner add this inside the `:host(page-landing)`

        ```scss
        .page--landing {